Inertia05/CS611ObjectOrientedClassProjects2025Fa/README.md

         Menu:
         1. Start sliding puzzle game
         2. Start dot and box game
+        3. Start Quoridor game
-        3. Exit
+        4. Exit
         Choose an option:

     Input:
-        2
+        3

     Output:

-        --- Setting up Dots and Boxes ---
+        --- Setting up Quoridor ---
+        Quoridor is a 2-player game on a 9x9 board.
+        Player 1 starts at 'e1' (bottom) and wins by reaching row 9.
+        Player 2 starts at 'e9' (top) and wins by reaching row 1.
+        Each player has 10 walls to place.

+        Movement: Use 'up', 'down', 'left', 'right' to move your pawn.
+        Walls: Use 'wall e3 h' (horizontal) or 'wall e3 v' (vertical) to place walls.
         Enter name for Player 1:

     Input: